luoqian67/docker-alpine-redis/README.md

 #### History

+- 2016-05-09 - Explicitly bind to all interfaces by default.
 - 2016-05-06 - Added new stable Redis 3.2.0.
 Added more `-k8s` tags.
 - 2016-02-09 - Added support for ALPINE_NO_RESOLVER in Kubernetes version.
 - 2016-01-30 - Updated to Redis 3.0.7.